Wendy Lee

 Johnson Hor

-Johnson Hor has worked in a range of verticals and now works at First Republic Bank as a Sr. Analyst – Operation Strategy.
-Johnson serves on several community and professional boards.
-He is an alumnus of the CORO Community Leadership program, an American Bar Foundation Life Fellow, and a member of the US Supreme Court Bar.
-In his spare time, he volunteers as a San Francisco Deputy Marriage Commissioner.
-Johnson has certificates from Cornell, Stanford, GIA, and San Francisco State University.
-He has a JD from New College of California, a MSCIS from the University of Phoenix, and a Bachelors in Accounting from San Francisco State University.
+Johnson Hor has worked in a wide-range of verticals.
+Johnson serves on several nonprofit boards including National Association of Asian American Professionals - SF, the Art Endowment, and the Northeast Community Federal Credit Union.
+He is an alumnus of the CORO Community Leadership program, an American Bar Foundation Life Fellow, Association of Asian American Bankers Life Member, and a member of California and the US Supreme Court Bars.
+In his spare time, he volunteers as a SF Deputy Marriage Commissioner as well as connects people for fun.
+Johnson has certificates from Cornell, Stanford, GIA, and SFSU.
+He has a JD from New College of California, a MSCIS from the University of Phoenix, and a BS in Accounting from SFSU.

 Haeli Kim